-Displays contemporary art and design in two different building, 5 minutes walk from each other.
+The Serpentine Gallery displays contemporary art and design in two different buildings, 5 minutes walk from each other.
 Its location – in the heart of the Royal Park of Kensington Gardens and the architecture of one of its buildings (designed by one of the greatest architects of our time Zaha Hadid), make this gallery one of the must-visit in London.

-If you are a chocolate addict, you will probably include this museum in your itinerary.
+If you are a chocolate fancier, you will probably include this museum in your itinerary.
 It is an independent museum that is organised partially as an exhibit and another part as a shop.

 What are your favourite places in London?
 Are they include some of these museums?